jay3sh/mepage/_posts/2007-11-20-xml-rpc-server-inside-apache-mod_python.md

 layout: post
 title: "XML RPC server inside apache mod_python"
 ---
-"XML RPC server inside apache mod_python"
+XML RPC server inside apache mod_python
 ===
 Writing XML RPC server and client in python is extremely easy.
 There are many examples. [xmlrpclib][0] is part of python, so writing client doesn't need anything extra.
 There are many examples of XMLRPC server as well.
 I used [Julien Oster's][1].